-Luckily software is an underserved market and I was able to get by.
+Luckily software is an under-served market and I was able to get by.
 In Portland we were closer to family and could actually afford a house.
-My wife was 6 months pregnant during the move and subsequent housing search.
+My wife was six months pregnant during the move and subsequent housing search.
 That was by far the most stressful year of my life.

-We found our current home in time to have a home birth for our second child.
+We found our current home in time to have a home birth for our second daughter.

-After a few years at a software consultancy, I now have my own software business where I build things I think the world needs.
+After a few years at a software consultancy, I struck out to do freelance and now I'm building the things I think should exist at Re-Public.

 I also used to blog about data ownership at The Tools We Need.
 I started Mind Lasers so that readers at The Tools We Need wouldn't have to put up with my off-topic ramblings.
 I'm happy you're here.